KSP-KOS/KOS/doc/source/structures/misc/gui.rst

         // something, and then the program passively waits for that
         // to happen:
         LOCAL isDone IS FALSE.
-        function myPressedChecker {
+        function myClickChecker {
           SET isDone TO TRUE.
         }
-        SET ok:ONPRESSED TO myPressedChecker@. // This could also be an anonymous function instead. wait until isDone.
+        SET ok:ONCLICK TO myClickChecker@. // This could also be an anonymous function instead. wait until isDone.

         print "OK pressed.
 Now closing demo.".